urban-bot/urban-bot/docs/DOCS.md

 	* [Button](#button)
 	* [Image](#image)

-All components you can import from `@urban-bot/core`.
+All variables you can import from `@urban-bot/core`.
 ```javascript
 import { render, Root, Text } from '@urban-bot/core';
 ```